 Vertical farming represents a novel approach to food production, building on methodological and technical innovations in protected growth systems.
 Knowledge of pest and disease control in conventional protected horticulture is well established, however, vertical farms bring additional considerations which are specific to the optimal operation of such systems.
 It is likely that challenges have been underestimated, particularly in news items claiming that vertical farming has near zero pest or disease risk.
 Whilst restricting pest and pathogen ingress, vertical farming systems, particularly those in glasshouses, are unlikely to eliminate all infection risk, rendering infection or damage an eventuality.
 Growers should therefore consider the control requirements specific to such growth systems and be prepared to act appropriately in the event of a pest or disease outbreak.

 Vertical farming systems have vulnerabilities to pests but there are also unique opportunities to provide new crop protection features in these environments.
+The adoption of standard operating procedures (SOPs) for control of staff and equipment movement and sterility, together with the use of high-resolution sensor-based monitoring of growth conditions are existing means to aid pest and disease control in vertical farms.
+The potential exists to enhance this control through adoption of IPM-based strategies encompassing artificial light-based manipulation of pest and disease behaviour, combined with sophisticated nutrient solution treatment, control and isolation systems and semiochemical employment.
+Such methods would need to be tailored to each vertical farm type and to each growth level separately to enable maximal efficacy and minimised pest and disease risk.
+As with protected horizontal farming systems, vertical farming systems are well-suited to augmented biological control practices (i.e. releasing large numbers of mass-reared beneficial arthropods).
+Biological control can be extremely effective in controlling arthropod pests, with growers in the Almeria region of Spain almost completely replacing insecticides with biological control (Calvo et al., 2015).
+Vertical farming systems present new challenges for deploying biological control agents but also provide new opportunities to develop new deployment technologies.

 However, there is a current lack of rigorous scientific investigation of pest and diseases in vertical farming systems.
 We suggest several key areas for filling knowledge gaps, namely: 1) What is the effect of gradients in environmental conditions from the top to the base of vertical farms on crop growth and interaction with pest and pathogen development and control measures?
 2) What is the potential of disease, pest and biocontrol transfer between different growth levels in static and rotating vertical farm systems?
 3) What is the role of humidity build up between growth levels regarding crop growth and pathogen dispersal?
 4) How can pest management features, e.g. for enhancing sanitation and biological control, be built into the design of vertical farming units.
 Outputs of such research will help to determine the efficacy of pest and disease control strategies for vertical farming and ultimately its success in the food production supply chain and ability to optimise land use to feeding a growing world.